Curriculum Overview

 Year 7, 8 and 9.

-Currently, Key Stage 3 students (Years 7,8 and 9) will have the following number of periods per subject per fortnight:
+Currently, year 7, 8 and 9 students have the following number of periods per subject per

 Please note each period is 1 hour in length.